C-peptide

 The connecting peptide, or C-peptide, is a short 31-amino-acid polypeptide that connects insulin's A-chain to its B-chain in the proinsulin molecule.
 In the context of diabetes or hypoglycemia, a measurement of C-peptide blood serum levels can be used to distinguish between different conditions with similar clinical features.

-In the insulin synthesis pathway, first preproinsulin is translocated into the endoplasmic reticulum of beta cells of the pancreas with an A-chain, a C-peptide, a B-chain, and a signal sequence.
+In the insulin synthesis pathway, first preproinsulin is translocated into the endoplasmic reticulum of beta cells of the pancreas as one polypeptide comprising the regions of the A-chain, C-peptide, B-chain, and signal sequence.
 The signal sequence is cleaved from the N-terminus of the peptide by a signal peptidase, leaving proinsulin.
 After proinsulin is packaged into vesicles in the Golgi apparatus (beta-granules), the C-peptide is removed, leaving the A-chain and B-chain bound together by disulfide bonds, that constitute the insulin molecule.

 C-peptide has virtually no affinity for the insulin receptor, however, it is known to promote the activity of at least two enzymes - the sodium–potassium pump and nitric oxide synthase - downstream of binding to a membrane structure (presumably a G protein-coupled receptor).
 Nevertheless, the physiological significance of these effects of C-peptide is unresolved.